TomPace101/nanopore_diffusion/new_notes.md

 - check the module dependency file: in particular, I'm not sure logging is listed everywhere it should be
 - MPI request children don't get logged: logging parameters not passed?
 (2020-09-28)

+singularity recipes:
+- add sphinx to make a "complete" recipe, and take testing out of the "minimal" one (`fenics_2019`).
+- add git

 **note that some items below have already been resolved**